Eyjafjallajokull Case Study

 The mountain itself, a composite (stratovolcano) volcano, stands 1,651 metres (5,417 ft) at its highest point and has a crater 3–4 kilometres (1.9–2.5 mi) in diameter, open to the north.

-Eyjafjallajokull erupted between March to May 2010.
+Eyjafjallajokull erupted between March and May 2010.

 The Eyjafjallajökull volcano erupted in 920, 1612 and again from 1821 to 1823 when it caused a glacial lake outburst flood (or jökulhlaup).
 It erupted three times in 2010—on 20 March, April–May, and June.
 The March event forced a brief evacuation of around 500 local people.
 Still, the 14 April eruption was ten to twenty times more powerful and caused substantial disruption to air traffic across Europe.
 It caused the cancellation of thousands of flights across Europe and to Iceland.